 Use the ledger as a guide to keep the sketch somewhat proportional.
 Even if you are within 5 feet of accuracy you’ll be fine.

 » See more about our grid sheet.

 The size of your lawn will determine what type of sprinkler head you will want to choose.
 If you have a lawn area bigger than 20′ square you may want to consider using either our Water-Saver or Big-Lawn Kit which includes 3 rotors that spray out 20′ and are fully adjustable.

 If using a rotors (Big Lawn Kit) or a MP 2000 head (Water-Saver Kit), show a 20′ radius or 40′ diameter and then arrange them so they overlap.
 For our regular sprayers or adjustable soft tops use a 8′ radius or 16′ diameter.

-The spacing between the rotors should be about 25′ apart.
+The spacing between the Rotors and MP2000’s should be about 25′ apart.
 For smaller lawn areas use a sprayer head with an 8′ radius or 16′ diameter.
 Space approximately 12-15 feet apart.

 Mark the sprinkler head locations on your grid sheet.
 Its also a good idea to also spray away from streets, fences and house walls, Use 1/2 circle patterns for these areas.

 To verify what you have drawn, its a good idea to put stakes in the lawn to locate the sprinkler heads in your sketch.
 Just tie a 20′ string to each stake and walk around to check the coverage.

 Lastly join sprinkler sprays in your sketch in groups of 3 – then measure the distance from the last sprinkler head back to your outdoor faucet.